Reducing Training Time in Cross-Silo Federated Learning using Multigraph Topology: Preliminaries

 \subsection{Delay and Cycle Time in Multigraph}

 \textbf{Delay}.
-Following~\cite{marfoq2020throughput}, a delay to an edge $(i, j) \in \mathcal{E}_{m}$ is the time interval when node $j$ receives the weight sending by node $i$, which can be defined by:

-where $T_{c}(i)$ denotes the time to compute one local update of the model; $u$ is the number of local updates; $l(i,j)$ is the link latency; $M$ is the model size; $A(i, j)$ is the total network traffic capacity.
+Following~\cite{marfoq2020throughput}, a delay to an edge $e(i, j)$ is the time interval when node $j$ receives the weight sending by node $i$, which can be defined by: where $T_{c}(i)$ denotes the time to compute one local update of the model; $u$ is the number of local updates; $l(i,j)$ is the link latency; $M$ is the model size; $O(i, j)$ is the total network traffic capacity.
 However, unlike other communication infrastructures, the multigraph only contains connections between silos without other nodes such as routers or amplifiers.
-Thus, the total network traffic capacity $A(i, j)$ is computed as:

-where $C_{\rm{UP}}$ and $C_{\rm{DN}}$ denote the upload and download link capacity.
-Note that the upload and download happen in parallel, and both are called access link capacity in general.
+Thus, the total network traffic capacity $O(i,j) = \text{min}\left(\frac{C_{\rm{UP}}(i)}{\left|{\mathcal{N}_{i}^{-}}\right|}, \frac{C_{\rm{DN}}(j)}{\left|\mathcal{N}_{i}^{+}\right|}\right)$ where $C_{\rm{UP}}$ and $C_{\rm{DN}}$ denote the upload and download link capacity.
+Note that the upload and download processes can happen in parallel.

-Since the multigraph can contain multiple edges between two nodes, we extend the definition of the delay in Eq.~\ref{eq:ori_delay} to $d_k(i,j)$, with $k$ is the $k$-th communication round during the training process as follow:
+Since multigraph can contain multiple edges between two nodes, we extend the definition of the delay in Eq.~\ref{eq:ori_delay} to $d_k(i,j)$, with $k$ is the $k$-th communication round during the training process, as: where $e(i,j) \mathbb{0}$ is weakly-connected edge, $e(i,j) \mathbb{1}$ is strongly-connected edge; $ \tau_k(\mathcal{G}_m)$ is the cycle time at the $k$-th computation round during the training process.
+In general, using Eq.~\ref{eq:delay}, \textit{the delay of the next communication round $d_{k+1}$ is updated based on the delay of the previous rounds} and other factors, depending on the edge type connection.